MisterVVP/poor-man-s-cache/README.md

 ```

 ## TODO
-- Implement requests pipelining -> this could be killer feature for performance in high throughput scenarios
+- Improve requests pipelining feature and server performance, focus on test cases with more than 10M requests
 - Try some super fast hashtable (like the one from Google or boost), if it can increase performance by 20% -> use it, else just continue with the existing one and iterate on improvements.
 - Test edge case scenarios
 - Integrate valgrind checks into CI